MIGA Doctors in Training Grants Program

 Key dates

-Successful applicants for the 2023 DIT Grant Program will be contacted by Friday, 8 December 2023.
-Unsuccessful applicants will be notified by Friday, 22 December 2023.
+Successful applicants for the 2024 DIT Grant Program will be contacted by mid-December 2024.
+Unsuccessful applicants will be notified by Friday, 22 December 2024.

 • Am I eligible?